MyRespect/CIS6930/project.md

 * Midterm Presentation: Describe your midterm project, highlighting the objective, related work, challenges, solutions, and your evaluation progress.

-* Final Presentation: Describe your final term project and discuss how your final project built upon or differed from your midterm project.
-During the presentation, you should include the motivation, related work, challenges, contributions, and evaluation progress.
+* Final Presentation: Describe your final project, including the motivation, related work, challenges, solutions, and evaluation progress.
+You may also want to discuss how your final project built upon or differed from your midterm project.

-* Essay: Each group will submit ONE project essay in at least 6 content pages (excluding references) following the format in [NeurlIPS 2024](https://www.overleaf.com/latex/templates/neurips-2024/tpsbbrdqcmsh).
+* Essay: Each group will submit ONE project essay in at least 6 content pages (excluding references) following the format in [NeurIPS 2024](https://www.overleaf.com/latex/templates/neurips-2024/tpsbbrdqcmsh).
 The content of the essay should include both the midterm and final projects.
 The essay should follow the general structure of a research paper:
     * Introduction
     * Related Work
     * System Design